Sonnet 33 by William Shakespeare unveils to us the Godly words “my Son one”.

 The “sire” in the first line here is our great author, the “child” VVriothesley and the “happy mother” Elizabeth – the word ‘Happy’ denotes royalty.
 There also appears to be some greater significance in the occasions where we find “Sacred 3” grouped together in the last three lines.
 This happens in both of Edward de Vere’s poems “The first” & “The burning” which in “Love’s Martyr” immediately precede his poem “The Phoenix and the Turtle” because the words “rare” and “rarity” are also allusions to VVriothesley.

-“Sacred 3” is found to be fragrant in (S.54) represented by the word “rose” which is a marsupial of the word VVriothesley, as the word “Hews” (S.20) is a marsupial of his full name Henry Wriothesley.
+“Sacred 3” is found to be fragrant in (S.54) represented by the word “rose” a marsupial of the word VVriothesley, as the word “Hews” (S.20) is a marsupial of his full name Henry Wriothesley.

-‘Sonnet 105’ is particularly educational – as it alludes to the “Threnos” of “The Phoenix and the Turtle” as metrically this final segment of the poem is composed of precisely 105 heart-beats.
+‘Sonnet 105’ is particularly educational – as it alludes to the “Threnos” of “The Phoenix and the Turtle”, as metrically this final segment of the poem is composed of precisely 105 heart-beats.

 “Sacred 3” appears twice in (S.105) the second occasion in the last three lines: